nvflare.app_opt.xgboost.recipes.histogram module

 Note

-• Data loaders must be configured via per_site_config parameter.
+• Data loaders must be configured with set_per_site_config before export or execution.

-• TensorBoard tracking is automatically configured for both server and clients.
+• TensorBoard tracking is automatically configured for the server and configured sites.

-• Executor and metrics components are automatically added to all clients.
+• Executor and metrics components are automatically added to each configured site.

 This is base class of a recipe.
 Recipes are implemented by jobs.
 A concrete recipe must provide the job for recipe implementation.